misusage/tidbyt-wifi-qr-code/README.md

 2. Change your WiFi password.

 These characters in the WiFi password are not compatible yet: `\ ; , " and :`

+Enterprise networks are not compatible.
+This is because:
+1. There is no widely accepted standard in Android/iOS for the field names used to encode an enterprise network.
+2. The bits required to encode an enterprise network will pass the 55 byte limit.

 ## Credits
 I was inspired by [@evgeni's](https://github.com/evgeni) qifi project.
 His app is [here](https://qifi.org/).